XRPLF/xrpl.js/docs/index.md

 ### Installation ###

-1. Install [Node.js](https://nodejs.org) and the Node Package Manager (npm).
+1. Install [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/en/docs/install).
 Most Linux distros have a package for Node.js; check that it's the version you want.
-2. Use npm to install RippleAPI:
+2. Use yarn to install RippleAPI:
-      `npm install ripple-lib`
+      `yarn install ripple-lib`

 After you have installed ripple-lib, you can create scripts using the [boilerplate](#boilerplate) and run them using the Node.js executable, typically named `node`: